isotope72-lab/TweaksOnTrack-Release/README.md

 ## 🔧 Configuration

- - Controls will automatically appear in SimHub interface.
-You can bind them in the control settings.
+ - The commands will automatically appear in the SimHub interface.
+You can associate them in the command settings.
- - Check the User Manual page to configure them.
+ - See the user manual page to configure them.
- - All Data for you dashboard appears under [LMU_CalculatedDated] on SimHub
+ - All data for your dashboard appears under [LMU_CalculatedData] in SimHub.
 ## 🐛 Support

 For any issue or suggestion, please create an issue on GitHub.